ryk001/ryk001/README.md

-- Currently a MS Finance student in Fudan, Shanghai
+- From Taiwan 🇹🇼 , currently a MS Finance student in Fudan, Shanghai
 - 💞️ I love to trade, I love programming, so why not combine both?
 - 🚩 Mid-term goal: developing a profit-generating quant trading strategy
 - 🚩 Long-term goal: become a super investor with the power of Python 😈